marcelojsilva/chat-copilot/CONTRIBUTING.md

 - **DON'T** surprise us with big pull requests.
 Instead, file an issue and start a discussion so we can agree on a direction before you invest a large amount of time.
 - **DON'T** commit code that you didn't write.
-If you find code that you think is a good fit to add to Copilot Chat, file an issue and start a discussion before proceeding.
+If you find code that you think is a good fit to add to Chat AI, file an issue and start a discussion before proceeding.
 - **DON'T** submit PRs that alter licensing related files or headers.
 If you believe there's a problem with them, file an issue and we'll be happy to discuss it.
 - **DON'T** make new APIs without filing an issue and discussing with us first.